nats-io/nats-site/content/blog/kotlin-example.md

 ```

 In this example we are going to create a method ***connect*** that is going to connect to the server with the options that we indicate.
 Once connected it is going to subscribe to the subject ***test***.
-As we said before, we need that the instruction ***Nats.connect()*** goes inside a new thread.
+As we said before, we need the instruction ***Nats.connect()*** inside a new thread.
 Initializing from this the variable nc, being thus accessible from the main thread.

 ```kotlin
  fun connect() {